 For instance, a straightforward upper digestive endoscopy can be completed in 15 minutes.
-This procedure carries very low risk of 1 in 10 thousand while colonoscopy carries a risk of 1 in a thousand.
+This procedure carries a very low risk of 1 in 10 thousand while colonoscopy carries a risk of 1 in a thousand.

 However, like most other medical procedures, there's still a small risk for complications arising.
 The possible complications range from mild pain to bleeding and perforation.

-Recovery period after an endoscopy is short
+The recovery period after an endoscopy is short

 Recovery periods for routine upper and lower digestive endoscopies are usually fast (1 to 2 hours).

-Until the sedatives wear off, you might experience some light headedness and aren't able to walk steadily.
+Until the sedatives wear off, you might experience some lightheadedness and aren't able to walk steadily.

-Get somone to pick you up after
+Get someone to pick you up after